orangedavy/TECHIN517/week3/wikis/Lab-17:-Sending-navigation-goals.md

 Here are some questions to guide you:
 - Does RViz use a topic, a service or an action to start autonomous navigation?

+  RViz uses an action to start autonomous navigation.
+It communicates with the move_base action server to send a goal pose.

 - What node is RViz communicating with?
 Is it AMCL or a different node?

+  RViz communicates with the move_base node, not the AMCL node.
+The move_base node internally uses information from the AMCL node to navigate the robot.

 - If you are unsure, what documentation can you look up to help you find the answer?

+  If you're unsure, you can refer to the ROS wiki pages for [move_base](http://wiki.ros.org/move_base), [AMCL](http://wiki.ros.org/amcl), and [navigation](http://wiki.ros.org/navigation) packages to better understand the underlying concepts and communication methods.
+The official documentation is a great resource for understanding how different ROS components interact with each other.

 # Final notes
 Keep in mind that in the next lab, you will need to do essentially the same thing, but with a graphical interface.